BY JEFF PRITCHARD

 In vacuum processing, metal surfaces remain very clean and free of oxides.
 When these near-perfect surfaces are in contact with other surfaces, certain elements have a tendency to interact between the surfaces through solid state diffusion.
-Therefore, a major consideration when selecting both hearth and load fixturing materials for vacuum heat treating is the possibility of solid state diffusion between different materials in contact at high temperatures.
+Therefore, a major consideration when selecting both hearths and load fixturing materials for vacuum heat treating is the possibility of solid-state diffusion between different materials in contact at high temperatures.
 Solid state diffusion of certain elements can cause the formation of a lower melting point alloy called a eutectic.
-For example, solid state diffusion between carbon and nickel can begin to occur at temperatures as low as 1165ºC (2130ºF) and cause local melting, also known as eutectic melting.
+For example, solid-state diffusion between carbon and nickel can begin to occur at temperatures as low as 1165ºC (2130ºF) and cause local melting, also known as eutectic melting.

 Severe eutectic melting reactions can cause extensive damage to workloads and furnace hot zones.
 There are dozens of cases where eutectic melting has resulted in tens of thousands of dollars in furnace repairs alone.
 Therefore, an active approach to preventing this phenomenon should become standard practice.
 The best solution is to separate potentially reactive materials from each other with completely non-reactive insulators.
 There are several options to consider.
 High purity stable ceramic materials such as aluminum oxide or zirconium oxide are popular choices.